Catherine of Austria, Queen of Poland: Possible pregnancy

+Failed marriage

 Relatively normal, albeit somewhat distant, the marriage continued for a few more years.
 It seems that Catherine accompanied her husband to general sejm in spring 1555 and to the per procura wedding of Sophia Jagiellon and Henry V, Duke of Brunswick-Lüneburg in January 1556.
 She also continued to mediate between her husband and her father, carried frequent correspondence with Albert, Duke of Prussia, and was known for generally favorable views on Protestantism.
 Catherine's dowry was paid by her father at the end of 1555 or very early 1556, and on 19 January 1556, she received the towns of Wiślica, Żarnów, Radom, Nowy Korczyn, Kozienice, Chęciny, and Radoszyce.

 In the spring of 1556, the Queen mother Bona Sforza returned to her native Italy and her two yet-unmarried daughters, Anna Jagiellon and Catherine Jagiellon, moved to Vilnius.
 It seems that the three women became close.
 In summer 1558, the royal family returned to Poland.
 In October, Catherine became severely ill, but the cause of the illness is unknown as she would not allow Polish doctors near her.
 When her father sent a couple of Austrian doctors, they reported only high fever and chills.
 She recovered somewhat only in spring 1559 but her recovery was interrupted by frequent travels in summer 1559 to avoid a plague outbreak.
 Catherine returned to Vilnius only in early 1560 and became ill again.
 Sigismund was convinced that it was epilepsy, the same disease that tormented his first wife and Catherine's sister.
 Their marriage became very distant.